 Put Away By Clothing Type

 Get the piles of unwanted clothes out of your space.
 Put them in your garage or your car to donate and/or sell.
 Only keep the clothes that make you feel great in your space before you try to put things away.
 It will give you a clear vision for what actually should go where!

 If your closet is on the right side of the room when you are standing in the doorway, you should hang your clothes from right to left.
 If your closet is on the left side of the room when standing in the doorway, you should hang your clothes left to right.
 I know it sounds funny, but think of it like this: you are hanging your clothes so they all face the door.
-There are some exceptions to that based on the type of closet you have and set-up of your closet, but for most closets, this system seems to be the most effective.
+There are some exceptions to that based on the type of closet you have and the set-up of your closet, but for most closets, this system seems to be the most effective.
+This really changes your space and helps you feel like your closet is more organized without spending anything.

 When hanging up your clothes, start by putting away all your pants.
 Try to use the bottom hanging spaces for your pants.
 I always recommend going from dark to light to colored jeans.
 Then move into your dress pants.